 Norway is a part of an integrated Nordic balancing energy market for manual frequency restoration reserves (mFRR), known as "the regulating power market".
 The Nordic area (except DK1) is a common synchronous area, and the Nordic TSOs therefore collectively operate the Nordic area as one single load frequency control area.
 In the regulation power market, generators and consumers can, subject to a minimum bid size requirement of 10 MW, submit bids to provide the TSOs with regulating power to balance the system.
-The submitted bids form a common merit order list, and the bids at the lowest price for upward or downward regulation are activated depending on the TSOs' needs.
+The bids with the lowest cost for upward or downward regulation are activated depending on the TSOs' needs, and the final price is set based on marginal pricing (pay-as-cleared).
 In this way, the balancing resources are utilized in the most efficient way.